mg126e/Project_Backend/problem_framing.md

   * **Shared Goals:** This feature would mean that once users who have been matched agree to continue seeing each other after their first run, they can opt in to create shared goals that they will work toward together, such as reaching 100 miles or running in various types of environments.
 This encourages them to continue working together with more concrete milestones to look forward to and push themselves physically.
   * **Milestone Map:** A private shared map between two running partners where they can drop a pin at a location where they met a milestone and upload a picture if they want.
 For example, they could upload a selfie of the two at a Point A where they completed their first 5K.
   * **Safety Measures.** Since we know that applications such as Facebook Groups or dating apps that can facilitate in-person meetings can carry risks, we have thought about different safety measures.
 This would include allowing location sharing to track their running route live, an option where if a user has not checked in to the app to mark their run as complete within a predetermined time, the application alerts a trusted contact.
-  * **Shopping Recommendations.** As a user is on their run, our website will generate notifications when they are within a certain distance of shops to recommend any items they may have forgotten or may now require, such as additional drinks, protein bars, running reflectors, or more.
+  * **Shopping Recommendations.** As a user is on their run, our website will generate notifications when they are within a certain distance of shops to recommend any items they may have forgotten or may need, such as additional drinks, protein bars, a rain jacket, running reflectors, or more.
 This set of local recommendations for places to go to in the moment also gives businesses as indirect stakeholders a potential boost in customers.

 ## Ethical analysis

 **Insight 1: Adapting to Runners’ Changing Goals** (Prompt: Time - Adaptation)
 a) Observation: Runners’ motivations can evolve over time.
 A user might start out as a beginner looking to explore casual 5Ks and gradually transition to intensive marathon training.
 If the app doesn’t cater to this range of potential use cases, it risks losing relevance in the user’s life and stop benefiting them.
-b) Design response: Create modifiable profile settings that users can change based on what stage they are at in their running journey, allowing them to automatically filter out potential run partners or clubs.
+b) Design response: Create modifiable profile settings that users can change based on what stage they are at in their running journey, allowing them to automatically filter out potential run partners.

 **Insight 2: Supporting Local Businesses and Communities** (Prompt: Stakeholders - Indirect Stakeholders)
-a) Observation: Local businesses and neighbourhoods are indirectly impacted by running groups using their spaces.
+a) Observation: Local businesses and neighbourhoods are indirectly impacted by running duos using their spaces.
 Without an understanding, large groups running through the area might cause discontentment or missed opportunities for mutually beneficial collaborations.
 b) Design response: Add a feature that recommends verified local partners in the area to runners.
 This gives places like coffee shops and gear stores a chance to make profits, while giving runners convenient places to purchase desired products, and creates a reciprocal relationship that could help communities view the app as a positive local force.

 **Insight 3: Respecting Cultural and Regional Differences**